NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

-To see the commits between the last tag and now
+GitHub shows you, but if you want see the commits between the last tag and now locally

 ```bash
 git log --pretty=oneline master...1.0.0